kiegroup/droolsjbpm-build-distribution/install/readme.txt

 (if it is the first time you do this, this could take a while as it will be downloading eclipse as part of the installation, you can remove the -Declipse part if you're not interested in the Eclipse plugin)

 Download and install JBoss AS version 4.2.3.GA
-In install/build.xml, change <property name="jboss.home" value="C:/jboss-4.2.3.GA" /> to the location of your JBoss AS installation
+In install/build.properties, change the jboss.home property to the location of your JBoss AS installation

 Increase the memory that can be used by the application server (especially the PermGen space).
 To do so, On linux: